Jenny022D/Jenny022D.github.io/_projects/hw8_Jekyll_webpage.md

 <div id="vis2"></div>

 For my second visualization, I created an interactive bar chart showing the number of Bigfoot reports by state, filtered by classification.
-In this chart, state is encoded as a nominal variable on the y-axis, while the count of reports is represented quantitatively on the x-axis.
-I used color to represent classification to help distinguish between categories.

-The interactivity is implemented using a dropdown menu that allows the user to select a classification.
-This improves clarity by allowing users to focus on one group of reports at a time and better compare patterns across states.
+In this chart, the states are placed as a variable on the y axis, and the count of reports is placed on the x axis as numbers.
+I used color to represent the classification to help distinguish between categories.
+The interaction is made to use a dropdown menu that allows the user to select a classification.
+The improves clarity by allolwing the users to be able to focus on one group of reports at a time to better compare patterns across states.

 ---